 I speak to many people who have either started businesses or intend to start businesses.
 One common thread with many business ideas is that people who start and run them will often speak about targeting wealthy customers.
 I mean it makes sense to do so, customers with deep pockets would be lovely to have.
 However, there are some myths or what seem like paradoxes of wealth that get in the way of marketing and selling to this group of people properly.
 Let’s discuss some of these and how they impact the way we need to think about approaching wealthy people as customers.

 The rich splash money

-This is probably the most coon misnomer about wealthy people, that they like to splash the cash.
+This is probably the most common misnomer about wealthy people, that they like to splash the cash.
 Think about this logically, regardless of their level of income people will generally become wealthy by accumulating money rather than distributing it.
 Wealth is the result of a mindset repeated continuously and in many cases over time.
-In my experience, wealthy individuals value their money (and time) very much so while you might they would splash the cash they are more likely to demand maximum value for their money.
+In my experience, wealthy individuals value their money (and time) very much so while you might think they would splash the cash they are more likely to demand maximum value for their money.

 They take big risks

 I suppose this fits perfectly with the last point as there is a belief that most wealthy people become so by taking big risks.
 Big is a relative term, it depends on who is looking at it.
 More important to note is that any risks taken by such people were usually backed by massive calculation and strategy.
 Assuming that they took a big risk on their business or ventures and therefore they will take a big risk on you would be a massive mistake.
 Once people have something they know is worth losing their instinct is to protect it.